moderncampus/cms-examples/example-code-blogs/php/readme.md

 		* PCF Multi-Edit (not passed by TCF): display toggle and image.

 * Tags
-	* Tags are managed via OU Campus tag management and thus added via Page Properties.
+	* Tags are managed via Omni CMS tag management and thus added via Page Properties.
 		* Add tags to a listing page to filter blog posts by specific tags.

 ### Post Comments